 The most common method of biosolids disposal has been burial in a landfill.
 Some of our biosolids are disposed of in this method, but we also use our biosolids in another way, land application.
-This methods recycles the organic matter into the soil.
-It improves water retention, reduces acidity, adds bulk to thin soil and helps with erosion.
-Biosolids with enough nutrients in them can be used to improve the yields of farm lands, while mixing biosolids with leaves, shredded paper or wood chips in a composting operation create a product that can be used on lawns, in parks and on golf courses.
+This method recycles the organic matter into the soil.
+It improves water retention, reduces acidity, adds bulk to thin soil, and helps with erosion.
+Biosolids with enough nutrients in them can be used to improve the yields of farmlands, while mixing biosolids with leaves, shredded paper, or wood chips in a composting operation create a product that can be used on lawns, in parks, and on golf courses.

 In many areas, biosolids are marketed to farmers as fertilizer.
-Federal regulation (40 CFR Pert 503) defines minimum requirements for such land application practices, including contaminant limits, field management practices, treatment requirements, monitoring, record keeping, and reporting requirements.
+Federal regulation (40 CFR Part 503) defines minimum requirements for such land application practices, including contaminant limits, field management practices, treatment requirements, monitoring, record keeping, and reporting requirements.
 Properly treated and applied biosolids are a good source of organic matter for improving soil structure and help supply nitrogen, phosphorus, and micro-nutrients that are required by plants.
-Biosolids have also been used successfully for many years as a soil conditioner and fertilizer, and for restoring and re-vegetating areas with poor soils due to construction activities, strip mining or other practices.
-Under this biosolids management approach, treated solids in semi-liquid or dewatered form.
+Biosolids have also been used successfully for many years as a soil conditioner and fertilizer, and for restoring and re-vegetating areas with poor soils due to construction activities, strip mining, or other practices.

-30 wet tons of a 26% solid, known as “cake” are produced each day.
+Approximately 30 wet tons of a 24% solid, known as “cake” are produced each day.
 These cake solids are conveyed out to four semi-trailers.
 Weather and season permitting, they are hauled to farm fields, where they are applied and incorporated into the soil.
-If not land applied, they are hauled to a landfill.
+If not land applied, they are hauled to a landfill